MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

 - List [Timestamp]

 > [!NOTE]
 > A bot can receive up to 1 MB of data from a Power Automate flow in a single action.
-There is no upper limit on the maximum data size that a bot can pass to a Power Automate flow.
+A bot can pass any amount of data to a Power Automate flow.

 ### Input parameters